RoblabWh/argus/README.md

 We have an already processed example project of a flooding in Germany in 2021 available [(ArgusExample01.zip)](https://dF2wQbFNW2zuCpK:fire@w-hs.sciebo.de/public.php/webdav/argus/ArgusExample01.zip
 ).
 Use the import feature under "new report" on the projects overview page to load the project.

+A 360° video for testing the new feature can be found [here](https://dF2wQbFNW2zuCpK:fire@w-hs.sciebo.de/public.php/webdav/argus/VID_20221029_010013_00_004.mp4) (processing took a little bit more than 5 minutes with frame skip set to 3, on a Ryzen 7 5800X, with 32GB of RAM and an NVIDIA RTX 3080).

 Short Demo video on YouTube: [ARGUS - Aerial Rescue and Geospatial Utility System](https://www.youtube.com/watch?v=cUuceC7Efps)